 The Personal Safety Program is offered for free once a year to schools in Dutchess County and provides age-appropriate, in-class instruction on sexual abuse prevention to children Pre-K through 5th grade.
 Similar to how students view fire drills, it is considered a “just in case” lesson.
 Students learn how to speak up and use their voice to protect themselves if someone breaks the personal safety rules and makes them feel uncomfortable.

 Since New York State passed Erin’s Law in 2019, The Personal Safety Program helps schools meet the requirements now mandated for public schools to provide a prevention-oriented child sexual abuse program.

 Why your school should consider the Personal Safety Program

-Typically the child abuser of sexual abuse is someone that the child knows and trusts.
-This is why it can be difficult for children to speak out and tell.
-The students learn through the Personal Safety Program that it is never their fault if someone breaks the rules, and that to be a good boss of their bodies they should tell a trusted adult even if the abuser is telling the child to keep it a secret.
-The students learn the difference between happy and bad secrets, and are taught to never keep in a bad secret.
+Typically a child’s sexual abuser is someone the child knows and trusts.
+This is often why it can be difficult for a child to speak out and tell someone.
+Through the Personal Safety Program, students are taught to become good bosses of their bodies and how to differentiate between happy secrets and bad secrets.
+They learn that it is never their fault if someone breaks the rules, and that they should always tell a trusted adult, even if they have been told to keep it a secret by their abuser.

 3rd Grade Student in Dutchess County

 - Define and explore types of safe vs. unsafe touches.

 - Perform short puppet skits testing comprehension of safe vs. ouch! (unsafe) touches.

 - Teach assertiveness skills: students are taught they are the boss of their body.